Trade directory · Bangor metro · Maine

 Permit Requirements

-Electrical permits required through City of Bangor Code Enforcement for most installations.
-Permit fees range $50-200 depending on scope.
-Same-day permits available for minor work.
+Electrical permits required from City of Bangor Code Enforcement for most electrical work.
+Permit fees range $35-200 based on scope.
+Homeowner permits allowed for basic work in owner-occupied single family homes.

 §3